-- There are no site conditions adverse to project completion; or - Adverse site conditions have been characterized and the agency has concrete plans for addressing them; or - There are adverse site conditions but there are concrete plans to address them with appropriate budget contingencies in the project budget.
+- There are no site conditions adverse to project completion; or - Adverse site conditions have been characterized and the agency has concrete plans for addressing them; or

 &lt;sup>1 Requirements vary slightly for Planning and Design project types.
-Refer to Section 2.4.7 Project Requirements.
+Refer to Section 2.1.9.
 Requirements vary slightly for acquisition project types.
 Refer to Section 2.2.3 Project Requirements.